 The application period for the Nebraska Clean Diesel Program typically opens around October 1 each year.
 In the 2017 funding cycle (ending September 30, 2018), NDEQ used VW State Trust funds for the replacement of several diesel refuse trucks and for electric replacements of four diesel irrigation engines.
 In the 2018 funding cycle, Trust funds are being used for the replacement of two diesel refuse trucks and for electric replacements of 39 diesel irrigation engines.

 Applications for eligible projects in the 2019 Nebraska Clean Diesel Program will open October 1, 2019.

 Zero Emission Vehicle (ZEV) Charging Infrastructure

 NDEQ proposes to utilize 10% of Nebraska’s initial allocation of its VW State Trust funds (approximately $1.2 million) to provide grants or rebates to facilitate the acquisition, installation, operation, and maintenance of electric vehicle charging stations.
-Charging stations available to the public on government-owned or private property will be eligible for reimbursement of 50% of the cost of equipment, installation, and certain other costs.
 Several types and locations of charging stations may be eligible for funding: